ninbura/windows/README.md

 	- if your **cpu** temperatures are too high you
 		- mounted your cpu cooler incorrectly
 		- didn't plug in your fans / fans are defective & not running
-		- have your fan curve misconfigured, causing fans/pumps to not run (see fan curve tutorail below).
+		- have your fan curve misconfigured, causing fans/pumps to not run (see fan curve [tutorial](<https://www.youtube.com/watch?v=ZoWlNIzOO0E>) | should be similar for most motherboards).
 		- used an inadequate cpu cooler
 		- have major airflow problems in your case
 		- are running your pc in an overly hot environment (90f+)